Welcome to The Pix Software Home Page

 BSD/OS

-- A document that is an opinion piece of how BSD/OS ought to be changed
+- A document that is an opinion piece of how BSD/OS ought to be

-would certainly be appreciated if they changed it to support most or all
+fashion, it would certainly be appreciated if they changed it to

-of the items on my lists.
+support most or all of the items on my lists.

-After all, if WRS doesn't take good care of its customer base, it won't
+After all, if WRS doesn't take good care of its customer base, it

-only DISPAIR and think of this.
+point.
+One can only DISPAIR and think of this.

 The BSD/OS ELF FAQ

-- Donn Seeley's excellent and informative FAQ about the ELF support in
+- Donn Seeley's excellent and informative FAQ about the ELF support

-then, the software assets of BSDi got sold to WindRiver -- now I'm sure
+exists.
+Since then, the software assets of BSDi got sold to WindRiver

-this information will never reappear on their webserver.
-So, I've taken a
+-- now I'm sure this information will never reappear on their

-copy of the file, stripped out all the extraneous stuff except for the
+webserver.
+So, I've taken a copy of the file, stripped out all the

-juicy technical parts, fixed the (too numerous to mention) HTML errors
+extraneous stuff except for the juicy technical parts, fixed the (too

-and stashed it here.
-Ultimately, I'm sure that a search engine will index
+sure that a search engine will index this page and the rest of the

-this page and the rest of the world can find out about the BSD/OS ELF FAQ
+world can find out about the BSD/OS ELF FAQ too.

 Someday, I'm sure that the extra good karma points from this act alone